LawRato

 • Paternal aunt

-Documents required to file for a child custody case are given below:-
+• Documents required to file for a child custody matter are given below:-

-1. Valid ID proofs such as PAN card, Aadhaar card, driver’s license, passport, etc.
+• Valid ID proofs such as PAN card, Aadhaar card, driver's license, passport, etc of the spouses,

 If an application for child custody is moved in the situation of mutual divorce, then, in that condition it could be decided within 6- 8 months from the date of filing of the application.
-But, if the application is moved in the case of contested divorce then there is no fixed time period to grant the custody and it could take a minimum of 2.5 – 3 yrs.
+But, if the application is moved in the case of contested divorce, then there is no fixed time period to grant the custody and it could take a minimum of 1 & ndash 3 yrs.
+The time taken to decide child custody depends upon various factors, the most important one of them being the

-1. Physical custody of the child – Physical custody of the child means that the child shall stay with the parent who is granted physical custody while the other parent will be granted visitation rights.
-The parent who has physical custody is usually the primary guardian.
+1. Physical custody of the child & ndash Physical custody of the child means that the child shall stay with the parent who is granted physical custody.
+In such cases, the other parent may be granted visitation rights.
+The parent who has physical custody is usually the primary guardian and the child stays with him/her.

-2. Legal custody of the child – In legal custody, the parents have the right to make important decisions regarding educational and religious upbringing, financial support, and medical care that affect the welfare of the child.
-This decision-making is generally shared among parents and the expenses and maintenance are borne by both parents.
+2. Legal custody of the child & ndash In legal custody, the parents have the right to make important decisions regarding educational and religious upbringing, financial support, and medical care that affect the welfare of the minor child.
+This decision-making is generally shared among parents and the expenses and maintenance are borne by both the parents.

-3. Joint custody of the child – In the case of joint custody both parents have equal physical and legal custody.
-Though there are no legal provisions on this, the judiciary has been taking steps to bring about joint custody in India.
+3. Joint custody of the child & ndash In the case of joint custody, both parents have equal physical and legal custody.
+Though there are no legal provisions on this, the judiciary has been taking steps to give joint custody to both parents in India.
 Through this, children can get the benefit of having both parents as active members in their life, thus, doing away with the concept of primary guardianship.

 What is Child Custody as per Hindu Law?